-Technical or legal term Meaning Retail Price Index (RPI) This is a measure of inflation in the United Kingdom as compiled by the Office for National Statistics, or any official published Retail Price Index that we adopt in its place.
-It measures the average change each month in the prices of goods and services bought by most households in the United Kingdom.
-If you've chosen to have your cover increase by RPI, your cover will increase by the same percentage as RPI increased over the 12-month period that ended four months before the relevant anniversary of the start date .
+Technical or legal term Meaning Retail Prices Index (RPI) This is a measure of inflation in the UK as compiled by the Office for National Statistics, or any official published Retail Price Index that we adopt in its place.
+It measures the average change each month in the prices of goods and services bought by most households in the UK .
+If you have chosen to have your cover increase by RPI , your cover will increase by the same percentage as the RPI increased over the 12 month period that ended four months before the relevant anniversary of the start date .
 Your level of cover won't change if there has been a fall, or no increase, in the index over this period. smoker Someone who last smoked cigarettes or cigars, used a pipe or any other form of tobacco or nicotine products, including e-cigarettes or nicotine replacement products, in the last 12 months. start date The date your cover starts. sum assured The amount of cover you've chosen to take out insurance for.
-This will be a one-off lump sum payment, except if you've chosen Family Income Cover where the sum assured will be paid monthly following a successful claim until the end of the policy term . surgeon A surgeon registered, or provisionally registered, with the General Medical Council and licensed to practise in the UK . term The length of time your policy will provide cover for.
-You can select to have the policy run for a set number of years, or, if there is only one life assured on the policy, until the life assured reaches a certain age. terminal illness A definite diagnosis by the attending consultant of an illness that satisfies both of the following: the illness either has no known cure or has progressed to the point where it cannot be cured; and in the opinion of the attending consultant, the illness is expected to lead to death within 12 months.
+This is a lump sum, one-off payment. surgeon A surgeon registered, or provisionally registered, with the General Medical Council and licensed to practice in the UK . term The length of time your policy will provide cover for.
+You can select to have the policy run for a set number of years, or, if there is only one life assured on the policy, until the life assured reaches a certain age. terminal illness A definite diagnosis by the attending consultant of an illness that satisfies both of the following: the illness either has no known cure or has progressed to the point where it cannot be cured, and in the opinion of the attending consultant, the illness is expected to lead to death within 12 months.
 UICC/TNM stage Union for International Cancer Control (UICC) and TNM is a globally recognised standard for classifying the extent of spread by cancer using a numeric staging system.
 UK The United Kingdom of England, Northern Ireland, Scotland and Wales but for the avoidance of doubt excluding the Channel Islands and the Isle of Man.
-UK resident Habitually resident in the UK for a minimum of six months and being resident in the UK for tax purposes.
+UK resident Someone who is habitually resident in the UK for a minimum of six months and for tax purposes.
 Habitually resident means the UK is their centre for economic, domestic and social interests.
+If you're a business, it means being registered or incorporated in the UK . unable to work An injury or illness that causes a life assured to be unable to do the main duties of their usual paid job.
+We'll look at the duties of the life assured's job and the life assured's ability to do them.
 WHO The World Health Organization (WHO) is a specialised agency of the United Nations responsible for international public health.
 It provides leadership on global health matters, medical research, setting health standards, articulating evidence-based policy options, providing technical support to countries and monitoring and assessing health trends. whole of life A life cover policy which continues until you die.

-Appendix 1 - Conditions covered under Critical Illness and Children's Cover
+Appendix 1 - Conditions covered under Critical Illness and Children's Benefit